Charities: Get to know your volunteers

 What is due diligence and why is it important?

-Due diligence involves checks on the identity and credentials of potential volunteers.
-This could involve verifying ID, asking for references, requesting declaration of unspent criminal convictions and undertaking online searches.
-The charity should also ensure that it has written policies and procedures in place and that volunteers agree to these.
+Firstly, due diligence involves checks on the identity and credentials of potential volunteers.
+This could involve verifying ID, asking for references, requesting a declaration of unspent criminal convictions and undertaking online searches.
+The charity should also ensure that it has written policies and procedures and that volunteers agree.

 Finally, following the successful recruitment of volunteers, there is a strong need to ensure that they are sufficiently trained for their role.

-There are things to look out for in relation to volunteer fraud.
+There are things to look out for about volunteer fraud.
 These include:

 - Reluctance to provide information or references during the recruitment process